busebaser/plant-disease-detection/README.md

 ├── train_model.ipynb       # Jupyter Notebook with the full training process ├── plant_disease_model.keras # The final saved and trained model
-├── requirements.txt        # A list of all necessary Python packages ├── data/                   # (Not uploaded) Folder for the original dataset └── venv/                   # (Not uploaded) Virtual environment
+├── requirements.txt        # A list of all necessary Python packages ├── class_names.json       # A list of all class names
+├── data/                   # (Not uploaded) Folder for the original dataset └── venv/                   # (Not uploaded) Virtual environment
 ```